Fz3r0/Fz3r0/Networking/Knowledge/EtherChannel-like-a-sir.md

 ### Configure Etherchannel like a Sir straight to the point!

-- If you want to read more, go to:
+- This will guide to configure Ether-Channel & Port-Channels straight to the point, if you want to read more information before, [< jump here!!! >](/Networking/Knowledge/EtherChannel-like-a-sir.md#link-aggregation--etherchannel)

 ### Etherchannel with LACP (Open Standard)